Lewis Road Creamery partners up with Amazon-owned Whole Foods in multi-million dollar deal

 Sales of Lewis Road Creamery's grass-fed butter in the United States took off at the end of 2018, with product selling twice as fast as it does in New Zealand.

-The company expects to export 400 tonnes of butter to the US this year.
+The company expects to export 400 tonnes of butter to the US this year and said the deal is worth US$5m in its first year.
 Its butter is made from milk from Southern Pastures farms in Canterbury, that meet stringent 10 Star Premium Standards.

 Southern Pastures holds a 50 per cent stake in Lewis Road Creamery.